the 1st iteration JANUARY 2020 LAYERS 1 AND a 1/2

 Like the bayside it is inspired by, this installation has shifted its presentation yet again.
 This time the drawing cascades down from the rafters encouraging the viewer to look up and walk underneath it to discover what lies within its layers.
 This installation is the first contemporary art exhibit for this historic farm and the first time I have installed artwork in the company of sheep.

-Now on view at the Jamestown Arts Center until May 7th with 18 additional feet of drawing since its last installation.
-Like the bayside it is inspired by, this installation has a shifting presentation.
+Transfiguration 5.7.22 Jamestown Arts Center.
+18 additional feet of drawing since its last iteration.
+Like the bayside it is inspired by, this installation has shifted presentation.
 This time the drawing climbs 11 feet up the wall and cascades toward the viewer 7 feet on the floor encouraging the viewer to investigate and discover what lies within its layers.

 Simultaneously seeking the past and present of a parcel of coastline, a drawing in three dimensions is sprawled across the floor engaged in the act of translating a stretch of earth manipulated by time, elements, man-inflicted trauma and its powers of rejuvenation.
 The work is a visual experience that encourages the viewer to look in new ways and discover what lies before them.
 The paper climbs, rolls and overlaps in haphazard layers and overhanging formations in response to an intersection of land and bay.
-Monochromatic palette emphasizes the variety of forms found within search for the elements of ecology, geology, and spirituality of this coastal intersection centrally situated in Rhode Island.
-Charcoal lines oscillate from representational depictions to rhythms and patterns referencing the composition of the soil itself with overlapping and intertwined elements giving voice to and pointing out the life force taken for granted under our feet.
+Monochromatic palette emphasizes the variety of forms found within search for the elements of ecology, geology, and history of this coastal intersection centrally situated in Rhode Island.
+Charcoal lines oscillate from representational depictions to rhythms and patterns referencing the composition of the soil itself.
+Overlapping and intertwined elements giving voice to the ecology taken for granted under our feet.
 This installation examines the memory contained within a place while celebrating the land’s innate cyclical and regenerative qualities.

 Click here to view our Virtual Thesis Show as an interactive experience.